openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 .. tip::

-    Note that the **Output folder** section shows you where in your SEPAL workspace all the files generated from this exercise will be saved.
+    Note that the **Output folder** section shows you where in your SEPAL workspace all files generated from this exercise will be saved.

 .. see also::

-    Optionally, you can use a csv with your raster areas instead; however, we won't discuss that here.
+    You can also use a .csv with your raster areas instead, if desired; however, we won't discuss that option here.

 Next, select :code:`Strata areas` on the left side of the screen.
-In the **Area calculation** section, select :code:`OFT`. **OFT** stands for the Open Foris Geospatial Toolkit.
+In the **Area calculation** section, select :code:`OFT` (**OFT** refers to the Open Foris Geospatial Toolkit).
 R is slower but avoids some errors that arise with OFT.

 .. attention::

-    If you choose to use OFT, it will return values for the map that are incorrect, if your map was stored in certain formats (e.g. signed 8 bit).
-If this is the case, then please use the R option and it will work correctly.
+    If you choose to use OFT, it will return values for the map that are incorrect in the event that your map was stored in certain formats (e.g. signed 8 bit).
+If this is the case, use the R option and it will work correctly.
 If using OFT, always compare the **Display map** with the **Legend labeling** values returned to make sure they match.

 .. figure:: ../_images/workflows/area_estimation/stratified_estimator_map_legend.png
-   :alt: Stratified estimator tool showing the display map and legend and areas filled out.
+   :alt: Stratified estimator tool showing the display map and legend and areas filled out
    :align: center

-The **“Do you want to display the map”** checkbox allows you to display your geotiff under “Display map”.
+The **Do you want to display the map** checkbox allows you to display your geotiff under “Display map”.

 .. note::

-    The colors displayed in the SAE-Design tool in this section may be different than what you see elsewhere.
+    The colors displayed in the **SAE-Design** tool in this section may be different than what you see elsewhere.
 Additionally, if your ‘no data' class is 0, the tool will color this as well.

-Click the **Area calculation and legend generation** button.
+Select the **Area calculation and legend generation** button.
 This will take a few minutes to run.
 After it finishes, notice that it has updated the **Legend labeling** section of the page.

 Next, you will need to adjust the class names in the **Legend labeling** section.
 Type in the following class names in place of the numeric codes for your Amazon:

 -   0 = No Data
 -   1 = Forest
--   2 = Non-Forest
+-   2 = Non-forest

 Now select :code:`Submit Legend`.
-The **Legend and Areas** section will now be populated with the map code, map area, and edited class name.
+The **Legend and Areas** section will now be populated with the map code, map area and edited class name.

-You can now **Rename** and **Download** the area file if you would like.
-However, it will save automatically to your SEPAL workspace.
+You can now **Rename** and **Download** the area file if you would like; it will save automatically to your SEPAL workspace.

-When you're done, click on **Strata selection** in the left panel.
+When you're done, click on **Strata selection** in the left pane.

 Now you need to specify the expected accuracies.
 You will do this for each class.
-Get more information by clicking the **plus** button to the right of the box that says **What are the expected accuracies?**.
+Get more information by selecting the plus button to the right of the box that says **What are the expected accuracies?**.

--   Specify the expected user accuracy helps the program determine which classes might need more points relative to their area.
+-   Specifying the expected user accuracy helps the program determine which classes might need more points relative to their area.
--   Some classes are easier to identify--including common classes and classes with clear identifiers like buildings.
+-   Some classes are easier to identify, including common classes and classes with clear identifiers like buildings.
 -   Classes that are hard to identify include rare classes and classes that look very similar to one another.
 Having more classes with low confidence will increase the sample size.
-    -   Select the value for classes with high expected user accuracy with **the first slider**.
+    -   Select the value for classes with high expected user accuracy with the first slider.
 This is set to 0.9 by default, and we'll leave it there.
-    -   Then, select the value for classes with low expected user accuracy with **the second slider**.
+    -   Then, select the value for classes with low expected user accuracy with the second slider.
 This is set to 0.7 by default, and we'll leave it there as well.

-Now we need to assign each class to the high or the low expected user accuracy group.
+Now we need to assign each class to the high or low expected user accuracy group.
 Think about your forest and non-forest classes.
 Which do you think should be high confidence?
 Which should be low confidence?
 Why?

-Select the box under **“high confidence”** and assign your high confidence class(es).
-Then, select the box under **“low confidence”** that appears and assign the corresponding class(es).
+Select the box under **high confidence** and assign your high confidence class(es).

+Then, select the box under **low confidence** that appears and assign the corresponding class(es).
 If you make a mistake, there's no way to remove the classes.
 However, just change one of the sliders slightly, move it back, and the class assignments will have been reset.

 .. attention::

-    For this exercise, please assign both Forest & Non-forest to the high confidence class.
+    For this exercise, please assign both **Forest** & **Non-forest** to the high confidence class.
 If you assign either to the low confidence class, you will not be able to use the CEO-SEPAL bridge in `Section 4.2`_.

-     DO NOT assign your No Data class to either high or low confidence.
+     DO NOT assign your No data class to either high or low confidence.

 .. figure:: ../_images/workflows/area_estimation/high_low_expected_user_accuracy.png
-   :alt: High and low expected user accuracy.
+   :alt: High and low expected user accuracy
    :align: center

-When you're satisfied, select **Sampling Size** on the left panel.
+When you're satisfied, select **Sampling size** in the left pane.

 Now we will calculate the required sample size for each strata.
 You can select the “+” button to get more information.

--   First we need to set the **standard error of the expected overall accuracy.** It is 0.01 by default, however for this exercise we will set it to 0.05.
+-   First we need to set the **standard error of the expected overall accuracy**.
+It is 0.01 by default, however for this exercise we will set it to 0.05.

     .. see also::